-Or, if you’re really wanting the full immersion experience, try signing up for a seven-day retreat at Tai Chi Retreats.
-Held in the town of Kalives on the beautiful Mediterranian Isle of Crete, you’ll learn the art of tai chi surrounded by wonderful scenery, delicious food and outstanding local hospitality.
+Or, if you’re really wanting the full immersion experience, try signing up for a seven-day retreat at a tai chi retreat.
+Held in beautiful locations from Asia to Europe to South America, you’ll learn the art of tai chi surrounded by wonderful scenery, delicious food and outstanding local hospitality.

 No matter what your age or physical condition, tai chi is an excellent way to improve your overall physical and mental health, focus and concentration.
 It makes a perfect addition to any fitness program or can be enjoyed by itself.
 You don’t need any special equipment and it can be done pretty much anywhere, either with others or by yourself.